MeghanaKariyavula/Colleges/README.md

 # Colleges
-Assume any college as your wish
+Assume any college as your wish.
+Teaching by Teachers.
+Conducting exams.
+Results.